-D7.

-Name Management of end users consent

-Category Manifestation

-Weight 20%

-Question type Multiple choice (1 answer possible)

-Rationale This item assesses the type of consent that the digital public service has obtained from the end user in order to deliver the requested data, information and knowledge.
+Examples Question logic A public authority requests for consent for the publication of names together with contributions or feedbacks, in accordance with Article 5(1)(d) of Regulation (EU) 2018/1725.
+Two public bodies require the same information for issuing their permit for a land owner, but are not accessing each other's databases.
+Therefore, they ask for land owner's consent to merge the files, to avoid duplicate procedures and correspondence.
+Next question Question logic D7.
+Name Management of end users consent Category Manifestation Weight 20% Question type Multiple choice (1 answer possible) Rationale This item assesses the type of consent that the digital public service has obtained from the end user in order to deliver the requested data, information and knowledge.
 This item examines a legal behavioural interoperability manifestation of the public service delivering data, information and knowledge towards its end users (in terms of user experience).
 This item is compliant with the EIRA ABB 'Legislation on Data Information and Knowledge Exchange'.

-Question To what extent does the digital public service enable end-users to manage (i.e. revoke) consent to deliver data, information and knowledge?
+Question To what extent does the service obtain end-user consent for the reuse of their delivered data, information and knowledge?
 The service does not obtain end-user consent for the reuse of their delivered data, information and knowledge The service obtains a one-time consent from the end user for the reuse of their delivered data, information and knowledge The service obtains an "explicit consent" from the end-user to deliver data, information and knowledge.
 This means that it can reuse specific data and for specific purposes based on specific terms that the end-user has chosen (e.g. by ticking one or more boxes).
 The service obtains "full consent" from the end-user in the sense that it can fully reuse end-user data, information and knowledge delivered, for any purpose The service obtains "full consent" from the end-user in the sense that it can fully reuse end-user data, information and knowledge delivered, for any purpose, as well as share with other parties.
-Not applicable or not necessary (because e.g none of the data, information and knowledge delivered is subject to any data protection provisions) No answer

-Examples A local municipality that is planning road maintenance works, offers citizens to subscribe to an email list to receive updates on the progress of the works and on expected delays asking for their full consent to reuse their email addresses at any time there are road maintenance works.
+Not applicable or not necessary (because e.g none of the data, information and knowledge delivered is subject to any data protection provisions) No answer Examples • A local municipality that is planning road maintenance works, offers citizens to subscribe to an email list to receive updates on the progress of the works and on expected delays asking for their full consent to reuse their email addresses at any time there are road maintenance works.

-Question logic Next question